-So whatever kind of creative writing interests you, whether that be fiction or non-fiction, poetry or life-writing, this mode of expression can be a great coping mechanism for troubling times and I’m going to point out three big reasons to put pen to paper when you least feel like it.
+So whatever kind of creative writing interests you, whether that be fiction or non-fiction, poetry or life-writing, this mode of expression can be a great coping mechanism for troubling times.
+I’m going to point out three big reasons to put pen to paper when you least feel like it.

 Your Writing Will One Day Be Useful to You (And the World)

-I was recently inspired to keep a diary; partly from my own worries about forgetting precious childhood memories I was arrogant enough to think I’d remember AND the writer Samuel Pepys (1633-1703).
+I was recently inspired to keep a diary, partly from my own worries about forgetting childhood memories I was arrogant enough to think I’d remember AND the writer Samuel Pepys (1633-1703).

 Pepys documented the Great Plague of 1665 in his famous diaries, providing an essential insight for future generations about this tragic event.
-Not that I see myself as the next ‘famous diary person’, just that keeping a record of the COVID-19 pandemic will provide a personal account of the experience when Google articles can’t cut the mustard.
+Although I don’t see myself as the next ‘famous diary person,’ keeping a record of the COVID-19 pandemic will provide a personal account of the experience when Google articles won’t cut the mustard.

 It Mentally Places You in a Different…Place